 8.5 The seller’s liability under this contract and the warranty in this clause is confined to the buyer named in this contract, it being agreed that the seller has no liability to any purchaser of the goods from the buyer in that the buyer’s rights under the contract are not assignable without the prior written consent of the seller.

-9.1 Risk (including insurance responsibility) shall pass to the buyer on collection of the goods by the buyer or on the delivery by the seller, or by the source to the buyer, or his agent, or to a carrier for delivery to the buyer.
+9.1 Risk (including insurance responsibility; in addition see clause 17) shall pass to the buyer on collection of the goods by the buyer or on the delivery by the seller, or by the source to the buyer, or his agent, or to a carrier for delivery to the buyer.

 9.2 Ownership of all goods sold by the seller (‘the goods’) is retained by the seller until full payment is received for amounts owing in respect of all goods / services however supplied.
 This provision is designed to protect the seller in the event of the bankruptcy, receivership or liquidation of the buyer, a seizure of goods by a creditor of the buyer or default in payment.

 9.3 Until full payment is made the buyer agrees to:

 9.3.1 Enable the goods to be readily identifiable as the property of the seller.

 9.3.2 Maintain the goods so supplied in good order and condition and to return the goods immediately if called upon to do so by the seller.

 9.3.3 On a sale or other realization of the goods the buyer shall identify and separately account for the proceeds of sale.